iamromulan/cellular-modem-wiki/README.md

 And reboot with `AT+CFUN=1,1` to actually apply.

+### Using ADB
+# Incomplete will update later
 Once the modem is back online, you should be able to use ADB to manage the modem on the host connect to it with USB.
+You'll need to install the ADB drivers and the ADB command line tool before you can use it.
+The easiest way to do this is just to use the installer from here https://github.com/K3V1991/ADB-and-FastbootPlusPlus/releases

 Basic commands:

-- `adb shell` - root shell on the modem
+- `adb shell` - root linux shell on the modem
 - `adb pull /path/to/file` - download a file from the modem
 - `adb push /path/to/file` - upload a file to the modem

 So far, I have been unsuccessful with my attempts to get ADB to listen on the ethernet interface.
-Warning - `adb tcp <port>` will crash both ADB and all the other serial ports expoised via USB until the modem is restarted.
+Warning - `adb tcp <port>` will crash both ADB and all the other serial ports exposed via USB until the modem is restarted.
+So stick with using ADB over USB for now.
+## Installing the Telnet Daemon and simpleadmin web GUI
+After gaining adb acess You can install a simple web interface you'll be able to acess using the modems gateway address

+# Other interesting things to check over ADB

 ## Starting an FTP server

-Once you have root access to the modem, if you want you can start a temporary FTP server to let you transfer files over the network instead of adb.
+Once you have root access (adb) to the modem, if you want you can start a temporary FTP server to let you transfer files over the network instead of adb.
 It will run until you ctrl-c it.
 Be careful here, it allows full unauthenticated access to the filesystem to whoever can access any of the IPs (if you have a routed public IP, vi that too unless you add firewall rules!)
 You can change the IP to the modem's LAN address (192.168.225.1 by default) if you'd like.

 ```bash
 tcpsvd -vE 0.0.0.0 21 ftpd /